Holiday Sidewinder: Personal life

 In 2017 she launched an exercise company, Lovercise, in London with her personal trainer and then-boyfriend, Sapan Sehgal, and British entertainer and broadcast journalist, Carolyn Owlett.
 It was described by Andrea Thompson of Marie Claire as a "bespoke fitness class focussed around matchmaking like-minded singles."
 In an interview with Javita Lee of Black Magazine (NZ), in August 2018, she explained, "Well, I somehow ended up running a gym with my personal trainer (who became my boyfriend, of course).
 He was a Hindu Punjabi man and I lapped up his knowledge of Bollywood, muscles, and spirituality."

-Sidewinder was diagnosed with bi-polar II.
-She relocated to Hollywood late in 2017.
+Sidewinder relocated to Hollywood late in 2017.
 She later briefly lived in Estonia and then Cyprus before settling in Thailand, as from May 2021.
+In 2019 Sidewinder had married in a private ceremony on a beach in Koh Samui, Thailand.